mrbeam/dxf/README.md

 3. bundle
 ```$ npm run dist```

+(Mr Beam modification: npm run dist applies dist_dxf.js.patch to fix a bug in prettyprint which comes up when minifying the dist/dxf.js)

 ## Getting started

 There is an ES5 and ES6 example in the ```examples/``` directory that show how to use the library.
 There are exposed functions for advanced users, but for the majority of users you can use the `Helper` object to get the data you're interested in (or convert to SVG):